wix-incubator/wix-code-docs/wix-data-v2/wix-data-v2/guides/wix-data-1-intro.md

 + The maximum size of an item you can save to a collection is 500 kb.
 + When naming fields in data collections, we recommend avoiding special characters.
 You can do this by using field names that match this regex pattern: `[a-zA-Z_][a-zA-Z0-9_-]{0,63}`.
 + Each data collection defines a schema of fields for the items it contains.
 However, this schema isn't enforced.
 This means that if you add or update an item containing a field or data type that doesn't match the collection's schema specification, your data is stored anyway.
-+ When using data retrieval functions such as [`queryDataItems()`](https://dev.wix.com/api/sdk/data/items/querydataitems) or [`getDataItem()`](https://dev.wix.com/api/sdk/data/items/getdataitem) following an update to a collection's data, the data retrieved may not yet contain the most recent changes.
-See [Wix Data and Eventual Consistency](https://dev.wix.com/api/sdk/data/eventual-consistency) for more information and instructions for overriding this.
++ When using data retrieval functions such as [`queryDataItems()`](https://www.wix.com/velo/reference/wix-data-v2/items/querydataitems) or [`getDataItem()`](https://www.wix.com/velo/reference/wix-data-v2/eventual-consistency) for more information and instructions for overriding this.
-+ After connecting external database collections to a Wix project or site using the [External Database Connections API](https://dev.wix.com/api/sdk/data/externaldatabaseconnections), you can use the [Data Items API](https://dev.wix.com/api/sdk/data/items) to manage and retrieve data from those collections as if they were Wix Data collections.
++ After connecting external database collections to a Wix project or site using the [External Database Connections API](https://www.wix.com/velo/reference/wix-data-v2/externaldatabaseconnections), you can use the [Data Items API](https://www.wix.com/velo/reference/wix-data-v2/items) to manage and retrieve data from those collections as if they were Wix Data collections.

 ## Terminology